Temporal Locality in Online Algorithms: Time-Local Algorithms for Online File Migration: Analytical Case Study

-We study a variant of online file migration (defined in Section~\ref{ssec:examples}) in the time-local setting.
-The case study serves three purposes: \begin{itemize} \item to show an example of a problem that admits competitive algorithms in the time-local setting, \item to highlight the challenges of algorithm design and analysis present in the time-local setting and propose techniques used to deal with them, \item to study the influence of limiting the visible horizon size on degradation of the competitive ratio. \end{itemize}
+We study a variant of online file migration (defined in Section~\ref{sec:regular-algorithms}) in the time-local setting.
+Our goals include \begin{itemize} \item deriving analytical lower bounds for competitiveness under limited visible horizon, \item showcasing a problem that admits competitive time-local algorithms, \item proposing techniques for algorithm design and analysis of time-local algorithms. \end{itemize}

-We assume the following encoding of the problem: on each request, a time-local algorithm takes the current visible horizon as input and outputs the next location of the file.
-For a~discussion of alternative encodings of this problem, see Section~\ref{ssec:answers}.
-Unless stated explicitly, we assume that the migration cost $\alpha$ is at least $1$.

-We start by providing insights into techniques which are useful for studying online problems in time-local setting.
-Next, we present a~lower bound showing that the degradation of the competitive ratio is inevitable with the decrease of $T$, even with access to a global clock and using randomization.
-Then, we discuss an adaptation of a well-known randomized algorithm to the time-local setting, and design a competitive deterministic algorithm for 2-node networks.

-\subparagraph{Techniques for designing time-local algorithms.} The challenges in designing time-local algorithms come from two sources: (1) the algorithm can make decisions based on the most recent input history only, and (2) the algorithm is unaware of its current configuration.
-Note that the latter challenge is not present in \emph{memoryless} online algorithms~\cite{Chrobak1991}.
-To tackle these challenges, we highlight a useful technique of \emph{tracking} distinguished subsequences of the input as they recede in the visible horizon.
-Implementing consistent tracking is simpler in the clocked setting; we study an example where we track requests issued at certain points in time, initially chosen uniformly at random.

-Tracking is significantly more challenging to implement in non-clocked setting.
-Without knowing the temporal position of requests, requests from the same node are indistinguishable.
-We overcome this limitation by tracking distinguishable subsequences of requests instead of single requests, and we specify it in Section~\ref{ssec:case-study-det}.

-\subparagraph{Lower bounds under time-local setting.} We are able to reason about a~time-local algorithm's performance on different sequences that share the same subsequences of $T$ requests.
-The algorithm is a function of the last $T$ requests, hence its output on one input is identical to the output on the second.
-A~common lower bound design technique for classic online algorithms involves reasoning about distributions over inputs with Yao's principle.
-Instead, a~simpler reasoning about a~time-local algorithm may be sufficient in certain situations.
-We may argue about the performance of the algorithm on various relevant inputs independently, and come to conclusions about its performance on every input.
+Note that online file migration problem is not bounded monotone, then we cannot use Theorem~\ref{thm:simulation} to translate classic algorithms to time-local algorithms.
+Despite that, we may be able to design competitive algorithms.
+The challenge in designing such algorithms lies in the limits of time-local algorithms: not only the past input is unknown, but additionally the algorithm is unaware of its own configuration.